aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 6. Provide document base files – Drop sample document base files into the S3 bucket created by the stack.

-7. Run notebooks in Studio – Run notebooks 20, 22, and 23 to follow the process of populating OpenSearch indices and performing semantic searches.
-Select default environment settings when opening notebooks.
+7. Run notebooks in Studio – If the CreateLambda CloudFormation parameter was set to "no" as described above, run notebook 1b, otherwise run notebook 1a to setup.
+Then run notebooks 2 and 3 to follow the process of populating OpenSearch indices and performing semantic searches.
+Select default SageMaker environment settings when opening notebooks.
+Notebook 9 may optionally be run to delete the indicies in OpenSearch.

 8. Ask questions in the user interface – To use the user interface within the Studio environment in single-user mode, run the scripts setup.sh and run.sh.
 Click the link provided by the run.sh script to open a browser tab with the user interface and ask questions.